realpython/python-guide/docs/intro/learning.rst

 "Writing Idiomatic Python", written by Jeff Knupp, contains the most common and important Python idioms in a format that maximizes identification and understanding.
-Each idiom is presented as a recommendation to write some commonly used piece of code.
+Each idiom is presented as a recommendation of a way to write some commonly used piece of code, followed by an explanation of why the idiom is important.
-It is followed by an explanation of why the idiom is important.
-It also contains two code samples: the "Harmful" way to write it and the "Idiomatic" way
+It also contains two code samples for each idiom: the "Harmful" way to write it and the "Idiomatic" way.

 	`For Python 2.7.3+ <http://www.amazon.com/Writing-Idiomatic-Python-2-7-3-Knupp/dp/1482372177/>`_

 	`For Python 3.3+  <http://www.amazon.com/Writing-Idiomatic-Python-Jeff-Knupp-ebook/dp/B00B5VXMRG/>`_